Corporate website of Orient Corporation

 (Nomination and Remuneration Committee)

-The Company’s Nomination and Remuneration Committee serves as an advisory body to the Board of Directors.
-The Committee consists of three members in total including one Internal Director and two Independent External Directors.
-The Committee deliberates on matters concerning human affairs and compensation of directors and other officers as consulted by the Board of Directors.
+The Company’s Nomination and Remuneration Committee, established as an advisory body to the Board of Directors, is composed of four members: one Internal Director and three Outside Directors.
+The current chairperson is Mr. Gan Matsui, an Outside Director, and the committee deliberates on matters related to personnel and remuneration of directors and other officers referred to it by the Board of Directors.
+In fiscal year 2024, the committee was held seven times with 100% attendance ratio of the committee members.

 The details of activities are as stated in “[Voluntary Established Committee(s)] [Director Compensation] of 1.
 Organizational Composition and Operation of II.
 Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight.”